Cord Reels

 Spring cable reels are used on a variety of moving machinery to automatically reel in cables.
 Most hoisting and material handling devices, such as portal cranes, grabs, magnets, lift and working platforms, machines, excavators, mobile cranes, transfer vehicles, transport systems, and skimmers in purifying plants, fall into this category.
 These devices are usually track-based and run in a straight line.
 These applications for the transmission of electric power and control signals via reeling might be horizontal or vertical in orientation.

-This type of reel is distinguished from take-apart reels by the fact that it is permanently assembled.
-These reels are used to wound and unwind steel wire ropes and power cables and are found in lifting and hauling devices such as cranes, elevators, and ropeways.
+Unlike take-apart reels, this type of reel is permanently assembled.
+It is designed for winding and unwinding steel wire ropes and power cables and is commonly used in lifting and hauling equipment such as cranes, elevators, and ropeways.

 Hose reels are used to wind, unwind, and store hose lengths used to transfer gasses and liquids in industrial settings.
 Hose reels come in a variety of materials, including steel, stainless steel, plastic, and wood.
 The majority of goods contain ports to keep fluid flowing during rewinding.
 Hose reels come in a variety of shapes and sizes.